szczyglis-dev/py-gpt/README.md

 ## Python/OS

 This tool allows you to run Python code directly from within the app.
-It is integrated with the `Python interpreter` plugin, ensuring that code generated by the model is automatically available from the interpreter.
-In the plugin settings, you can enable the execution of code in a Docker environment.
+It is integrated with the `Python interpreter` plugin. **Use IPython** selects IPython (default) or standard Python, while **Sandbox** selects host execution (**Disabled**) or the Docker backend.
+In Docker mode the active conversation data workdir is available as `/mnt/data`.

-**Python/IPython environment:** Local IPython execution requires a working Python environment on the host system.
-If local execution fails because of Python, package, kernel, or environment issues, enable the Docker sandbox in the `Python interpreter` plugin settings.
-Docker provides an isolated and reproducible runtime and is the recommended fallback for problematic host environments.
+**Python/IPython environment:** Local Python/IPython execution requires a working Python environment on the host system.
+If host execution fails because of Python, package, kernel, or environment issues, set **Sandbox** to **Docker** in the `Python interpreter` plugin settings.

 Docker installation: [Docker Engine](https://docs.docker.com/engine/install/) | [Docker Desktop](https://docs.docker.com/desktop/)